arcanemachine/traefik-generic/README.md

 #### Using the Automated Setup Wizard

-Run the automated script located in `./scripts/setup` and follow the steps in the setup wizard.
+TLDR: Run the automated script located in `./scripts/setup` and follow the steps in the setup wizard.
+Then, run the `./start.sh` script to start the container service.

 The wizard performs the following steps: